 Infertility Diagnosis and Testing

-- one-third of these cases are due to female infertility,
+- One-third are due to female infertility,

-- one-third are due to male infertility,
+- One-third are due to male fertility,

 How is Female Infertility Diagnosed?